The Geroprotectors: 7 Anti-aging Interventions Backed By Science, Part 3

 - If you’re prediabetic or have type 2 diabetes, consult your doctor about the effectiveness of berberine for you, the proper dose and the schedule for being on and off it.

 - If you have high cholesterol or are on statins, consult your doctor before taking berberine, An editorial published by the BMJ Journal recommends taking the statin-like red yeast rice extract along with berberine if you have high cholesterol and do not tolerate statins.
 In addition, the editorial recommends the use of astaxathin for those with high cholesterol.
 (I use this brand.)

-A good berberine brand is Tonic Berberine.
+A good berberine brand is made by Toniiq.
 That said, although it claims it’s highly bioavailablity, other than its high degree of purity, I saw nothing in the ingredients that would make it more absorbable.
 According to a 2020 study, you can improve the absorption of berberine by taking chitosan with it.

 In the video below, Dr. Brad Stanfield reviews the science behind metformin and berberine:

 For more about metformin, read my post, Do These 2 Anti-aging Pills Really Work?
 Part 2.

 Other Geroprotector Molecules